iancooper/GameOfLife/README.md

 ### The Rules of the Game of Life

-The boad is a two-dimensional grid of cells.
+The board is a two-dimensional grid of cells.
 Each cell has a state of either *alive* or *dead*.

 With each iteration, we apply the following rules to determine the state of any cell.